-Vegan refers to a person who does not use any animal products at all.
+Vegan refers to a person who does not eat or use any animal products at all.

 - Vegans do not eat animal-derived foods (such as meat, fish, dairy, and eggs).

-- Vegans do not support animal cruelty (whether the cruelty be through laboratory experiments, factory farming, circuses, or animal testing).
+- Vegans do not support animal cruelty (whether the cruelty is through laboratory experiments, factory farming, circuses, or animal testing).